logoBack to App page

 With the created template you are able to automatically:

-• set dates, deadlines and assign issues to specific roles or people
+• Set dates, deadlines and assign work items to specific roles or people

 Note